bdavidxyz/chirpy/_drafts/2024-01-18-rails-and-tailwind-starter-kit.md

 For a long time, Bootstrap was (kind of) "Rails way" of making decent UI design.
 You had plethora of themes on the market, which lead to new problems :

 - You were sticked to the Bootstrap version
 - You were sticked to Bootstrap predefined classes (or scss variables)
 - You still had to make custom classes
 - It was hard to push the theme in one direction or another
- - None of theme was built on default Bootstrap theme, which make the personality of the webapp unable to support any heavy lifting.
+- None of the themes was built on the default Bootstrap theme, which made the personality of the webapp unable to support any heavy lifting.

 ## Then, Tailwind